ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 3. The successful share folder shows as follows.
   ![Windows Share folder network access](./images/windows-sharefolder-successful.png "Windows Share folder network access")

-##  Task 4: Configure the witness in the Windows Server Failover Cluster
+##  Task 4: Configure the Witness in the Windows Server Failover Cluster

 1. RDP to the Bastion host server using the username **opc** and password.
 From the Bastion host, open the Remote Desktop and connect to the Node1 or node2 server using the private IP Address.